Obstacle 1: Music video

 The promotional video for the song was directed by Floria Sigismondi.

-It shows several shots of the band playing in an aisle, there are many wires moving up and down.
+It shows several shots of the band performing the song in an aisle, there are many electrical wires surrounding them.

-Then, a woman (Sigismondi herself) appears dancing the song on another aisle.
-In a shot, a glass of water fall down and breaks, the water begins to move through the aisles and arrives to the aisle where the woman is dancing.
-The woman falls down and is electrocuted as a result of the electrical wires in the water.
+In a smaller room, a woman portrayed by Sigismondi herself dances erratically against a wall.
+A glass of water falls and breaks, the water begins to move across the floor towards the room where the woman is dancing.
+The woman falls and is electrocuted as a result of the electrical wires in the water.

+Reception and legacy

+In their review of Turn on the Bright Lights, Pitchfork magazine praised the song and compared it to the music of Joy Division.
+In 2009, Pitchfork named the song the 64th best song of the 2000s.

+The song was featured on Interpol's 2003 EP, The Black EP.